twitter/communitynotes/content/faq.md

 {{< expand "Will researchers and others outside of Twitter be able to download and analyze the data? " >}}

-All Community Notes' data are made publicly available on the [Download Data](https://twitter.com/i/birdwatch/download-data) page of the Community Notes site so that anyone in the US has free access to analyze the data, identify problems, and spot opportunities to make Community Notes better.
+All Community Notes' data are made publicly available on the [Download Data](https://twitter.com/i/birdwatch/download-data) page of the Community Notes site so that anyone has free access to analyze the data, identify problems, and spot opportunities to make Community Notes better.
 [You can learn more about our data here.](../data)

 {{< /expand >}}